-T-Mobile sweetens phone-upgrade program, axes fee to join
+T-Mobile sweetens phone-upgrade program, axes fee

 New York — T-Mobile is revamping its phone-upgrade program by eliminating a $10-a-month charge for the most popular phones.